mitai-app/Mi-Android-POC/app/src/main/assets/Home.md

 - [Twitter: @MrSmithyx](https://twitter.com/MrSmithyx)
 - [Patreon: @MrSmithyx](https://patreon.com/MrSmithyx)

+# How to load consoles (as of beta)
+Once you jailbreak, and goldenhen is loaded, turn on ftp in goldenhen and click the target

 ## Features:
 - sleirsgoevy JB Host Server + mi.js helper, loads goldenhen 2.0b2
 - Ability to send payload to goldenhen binloader port 9090